 There are a variety of industries that require the help of both translators and interpreters.
 While there are various differences between translation and interpretation careers, you will see a lot of opportunities in both paths.

 - Translator careers – Translators work on a variety of materials, ranging from technical manuals and court documents to literary texts and beyond.
 Common roles in the field include work as language consultants, localization specialists, commercial translators, technical translators, freelance translators, and more.

 - Interpretation careers – In the profession of interpretation, you may work in a variety of settings including diplomacy, healthcare, legal proceedings, and more.
 You might also find yourself with a job label like an escort interpreter, court interpreter, and medical interpreter.

 Our Online Master in Translation Program

 If you are looking to further your language career, Kent State offers an Online Master’s in Translation program.
-The Gawlicki Family Foundation Online M.A in Translation allows students to attain a firm foundation in the principles and practices of translation so they can venture on to professional roles.
+The Gawlicki Family Foundation Online M.A. in Translation allows students to attain a firm foundation in the principles and practices of translation so they can venture into professional roles.

 Our fully online master’s degree in translation offers the following focuses:

 With the flexibility of our Online Masters in Translation program, students and working professionals are able to work from anywhere in the world and will master interpretation and translation through the assistance of our dedicated faculty.